top of page

 When we use the term "anguish," we emphasize the overwhelming and often painful nature of the emotional or psychological pain experienced by an individual.
 Anguish can result from various sources, such as the loss of a loved one, a traumatic event, unrelenting stress, or feelings of hopelessness.
 It can manifest in physical and psychological symptoms, including despair, anxiety, and even physical pain.
 This term conveys a profound sense of suffering and inner turmoil, highlighting the immense emotional strain that can affect a person's well-being.
 Anguish is a powerful and deeply human emotion that underscores the depth of human experience and the capacity for intense emotional pain.

-Example sentences of anguish
+Example sentences containing anguish

 1. He felt a sense of anguish as he watched his dreams slip away.